 ‘Songs My Mother Taught Me’.

-Sonya has been a participant in many notable music festivals, including Bang on Can Summer Festival, Banff Creative Arts Centre, and she was the Resident Fellow in Piano at the Cortona Sessions.
+Sonya has been a participant in many notable music festivals, including Bang on Can Summer Festival and Banff Creative Arts Centre.

 Sonya is an active educator focused on offering music as a means of exploration and self-awareness.
 She has served as piano faculty at Metropolitan State University at DIME-Detroit, and worked as a dance collaborator at the University of Michigan.
 Her mentors include Christopher Harding, Joseph Gramley, and Christian Mecca.

 Currently, Sonya works as a musician at Mark Morris Dance Center, Martha Graham Dance Company, and Dance Theatre of Harlem.
-Her favorite coffee is Stovetop Roasters.
+Her favorite coffee is Mockingbird Coffee.